 Article 11: Finances and Fund Raising

-The Syrian Studies Association is incorporated as a non-profit organization under the terms of paragraph 501(c)3 of the United States Internal Revenue Service Code of 1954.
+TThe Syrian Studies Association is incorporated as an educational, non-profit organization under the terms of paragraph 501(c)3 of the United States Internal Revenue Service Code of 1954.
 Consequently, all dues and donations paid to SSA are deductible from US federal income tax.

 Article 12: Amendments